PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | 201706	| 94.02050113895217	| 316.86558846341671|
 | 201707	| 124.23755186721992	| 334.05655979568053|

-:point_right: Non-purchasers display a notably higher average number of pageviews compared to purchasers.
+:arrow_right: Non-purchasers display a notably higher average number of pageviews compared to purchasers.
 However, both groups experienced an increase in pageviews from June to July, with purchasers demonstrating a more pronounced relative growth.

 ### **Query 5: Average number of transactions per user that made a purchase in July 2017**
 ```SQL